 Most of the EMI energy is captured and led to ground

-In an industrial environment the machine or equipment which the accelerometer is mounted to may be at a different electrical potential (voltage) than the ground at the electronics rack.
-With the shield connected on both sides to ground we create a so called ground loop in which a current may circulate.
+In an industrial environment, the machine or equipment on which the accelerometer is mounted may show a certain voltage with respect to the ground at the electronics rack.
+If we now connect the shielding to ground on both sides, a so-called ground loop is created in which a current can flow.

 A simple counter measurement consists in isolating the accelerometer from the machine so the loop is interrupted.

 Ground loop current induced by different potentials between ground locations.
 Noise is coupling through due to cable capacity.

 A further improvement can be obtained when we add an additional shield to the accelerometer and

 cable.
 We end up then with a so called triaxial system.
 The external cable shield is only grounded at one end to avoid any ground loop, while the internal shield still works as signal return.

 A triaxial architecture provides excellent protection from EMI.

 A somewhat different approach to fight off EMI is to use an electrically balanced sensor, cable and charge amplifier.
 Balanced in this context means that the components are fully insulated from ground and both sides positive and negative are symmetric.
 That means we have for the positive and negative side two identical conductors and then a shield over both conductors.
 Like this we obtain identical capacities from both poles to the shield and thereby from both poles to the ground (which is not the case for single ended circuit).

 Differential Charge Amplifier